 * U.S. "fiscal cliff" stalemate supports dollar

-Speculators and hedge funds were increasingly looking to sell yen for dollars.
+Speculators and hedge funds were increasingly looking to sell yen for dollars, traders said.
 Some said a dollar close above its 200-week moving average of 84.95 yen on Friday -- the first since late December 2007-- would be a strong signal of further strength in the U.S. currency.

 "The present yen weakness is related to the new government, which seems devoted to push through both fiscal and monetary policy changes and take direct measures to weaken the yen," said Richard Falkenhall, currency strategist at SEB in Stockholm.

 "Yen weakness could very well continue.
 We see the yen as extremely over-valued considering the weak fundamentals we see in Japan."

 Prime Minister Shinzo Abe, who has threatened to revise a law guaranteeing the Bank of Japan's independence if it refuses to set a 2 percent inflation target, appointed a cabinet of close allies on Wednesday.

 The yen has fallen around 10.5 percent versus the dollar in 2012, its biggest annual drop since 2005, with most of that weakness coming in the past two months as expectations mounted that Abe will pursue policies to weaken the yen.
 A weaker yen helps Japanese exports and has already lifted Japanese stocks.